 Here is a free printable monthly cleaning schedule eBook to help you clean and purge your house all year long and not get too overwhelmed!
 Great resource.

-Yes I have a cell phone and put my schedule of “to dos” in there but there is something satisfying having a piece of paper to keep you on track doing something that isn’t always fun…cleaning the house!
+- Yes I have a cell phone and put my schedule of “to dos” in there, but there is something satisfying having a piece of paper to keep you on track.

 I do a BIG purge like this a few times a year, this was my “before Christmas hits” purge!
-This time of year it is almost entirely toys the girls haven’t touched in the past year, and clothing that no longer fits.
+This time of year it is toys the girls haven’t touched in the past year and clothing that no longer fits.

-I like to do a major cleaning in early December because I know they will be getting new clothes and toys and it’s out with the old and in with the new.
+I like to do a major cleaning in early December.
+I know they will be getting things so it’s out with the old and in with the new.

-- Do it when your kids are NOT home (all of a sudden they’ll want that shirt that does NOT fit or toy that is broken)
+- Purge outgrown clothing and toys when your kids are NOT home.
+If you don’t, all of a sudden they’ll want that shirt that does NOT fit or toy that is broken.

-- If you have items of value that you’d rather sell than donate that is fine, make a buck…..but put a VERY reasonable price on it and get rid of it.
+- If you have items of value that you’d rather sell than donate that is fine.
+Make a buck but put a VERY reasonable price on it.

 If you’re back to The Typical Mom because you’ve completed one of my cleaning and purging checklists, welcome back!

-If you’re new and ready to start a month to month cleaning schedule, welcome!
+- Whether you’re new or here to find all of them, welcome!
 Either way I promise you that you will feel SO good after each month is done!

 Let me know how it goes for you!